Skip to main content

 Download the flyer to find out more about Springboard's online sessions [External Link].

-Transition to employment toolkit launched by Ambitious about Autism and the Autism Education Trust
+Launched by Ambitious about Autism and the Autism Education Trust

 A new employment toolkit to support autistic young people in the job market is now available.
 The toolkit aims to prevent autistic young people from falling out of education, employment or training when they leave school.
 The toolkit is not just for young autistic people to use, but also to help professionals and employers better understand the needs and skills of young autistic people.